 Students and scout troops needing community service hours for school or badge projects are encouraged to help the Sacramento SPCA by completing one of our community service projects.
 Your hard work will make a difference in the lives of the animals in our care!

-Hands-on, in-shelter volunteers must be 18 years old or older and cannot earn community service hours for their volunteer work.
+Hands-on, in-shelter volunteers must be 18 years old or older, apart from our Camp Counselor program.
 We are sorry, but we are unable to make exceptions to this policy.
 Please note that the Sacramento SPCA does not have a program for court-ordered community service at this time.

 Most of our community service projects involve collecting much-needed items for the Sacramento SPCA.
 You can get these items from friends, family and neighbors.
 Create a flyer telling people about your project and what kind of items you’re looking for.
 List a date on your flyer that you will pick up the items from people’s porches, and ask them to leave their donations outside for you.
 Distribute your flyers (with a parent’s permission or assistance) to neighbors or others in your community.
 Be sure to return on your chosen date to pick up the items!
 Keep track of the time you spend creating and copying your flyers, distributing them, and picking up donations on our downloadable timesheet.

 Earn volunteer hours for school by becoming a Camp Counselor!
 Assistant Camp Counselors will work under the supervision of the Sacramento SPCA’s Humane Education Coordinator and will assist with all aspects of Camp Kindness.
 Duties will include daily set-up and clean-up, assisting campers with craft projects, distributing snacks and other materials, assisting with supervision of animal encounters, and taking out adoptable cats, kittens, and puppies for the campers to socialize.
 Assistant Counselors must be 14 years or older.
 Visit our Camp Kindness page for details or turn in an application here!